-This type of agreement tends to be designed to greatly reduce uncertainty to the City about what its This type of agreement tends to be designed to greatly reduce uncertainty to the City about what its future costs will be.
-The degree of uncertainly can be fodder for negotiation, ranging from a fixed cost to some amount of risk and reward sharing in the financial performance of the private partner.
+This type of agreement tends to be designed to greatly reduce uncertainty to the City about what its future costs will be.
+The degree of uncertainly can be fodder for negotiation, ranging from a fixed cost to a some amount of risk and reward sharing in the financial performance of the private partner.
 Like other partnering agreements, this type of model does contain risk that the partner will not perform as expected, and a well-written contract is important.
 Partner agreements where the private partner owns the infrastructure tend to be long-term agreements, and provide fewer opportunities for re-negotiation due to the partner's ownership of the asset.
 In the short run, there may be little practical difference in the outcomes from a well-written partnership agreement, regardless of who owns the underlying network.
 In the long-run, however, there is a greater risk that the interests of the parties may drift apart, if for no other reason than because it is harder to foresee what or how those interests might change over longer periods.
 Table 12 below highlights the risks associated with each operating model.